*

 She is engaged in social questions concerning human rights and health, and specially interested in the question of the scientific basis of the views of social services and the justice system concerning psychology and social life.
 She has lectured for many years on the position and influence of behaviorism and other schools of thought in linguistics and anthropology.

-on the website Save Your Children, on 4 October 2017.
+This article has also been published on the website Save Your Children, on 4 October 2017.

 • • •